 Input and output tax is calculated on revenue or expense items (base amount).
 The tax amounts are posted to separate tax accounts and refunded by the tax office (input tax) or paid to the tax office (output tax).
 The tax percentage rates vary from country to country and are determined when you define the tax codes.

 Document splitting allows you to display documents using a differentiated representation.
 In the representation, line items are split according to selected dimensions.
 So you can draw up financial statements for the selected dimensions at any time.

 Several company codes are involved in a cross-company code transaction.
 In a cross-company code transaction, the system posts a separate document with its own document number in each of the company codes.
 Individual documents are linked by a common cross-company code number.
-The system generates line items automatically (receivables and payables arising between company codes) in order to balance the debits and credits in each document.
+The system generates line items automatically (receivable and payable arising between company codes) in order to balance the debits and credits in each document.
 You may use only one company code for offsetting entries.
-That is to say, regardless of the number of company codes involved, you must make one of the following entries:

 Asset Accounting: The SAP Asset Accounting (FI-AA) component is used for managing and supervising fixed assets with the SAP R/3 System.
 In SAP R/3 Financial Accounting, it serves as a subsidiary ledger to the FI General Ledger, providing detailed information on transactions involving fixed assets.

 Traditional asset accounting encompasses the entire lifetime of the asset from purchase order or the initial acquisition (possibly managed as an asset under construction) through its retirement.
 The system calculates, to a large extent automatically, the values for depreciation, interest, insurance and other purposes between these two points in time, and places this information at your disposal in varied form using the Information System.